Research

 This paper presents evidence on how firms adapted following the 2005 Pakistan earthquake, with a focus on the vulnerabilities that drove differential impacts and the role of minimal government aid expectations.
 Using a difference-in-differences methodology on a nationally representative panel of 390 firms, it explores three key dimensions: immediate disruption, short-term adaptation, and long-run resilience.
 The seismic shock damaged stock and reduced sales asymmetrically.
 Fragile intermediaries—firms with moderate capital-labour ratios—suffered the largest declines in output, while labour- and capital-intensive firms showed greater resilience.
 Firms prioritised skilled labour retention, reduced non-production roles, increased operational hours, and diversified across markets.
 There was no evidence of innovation.
 A theoretical model of adaptive misallocation formalises how over-investment in short-term resilience strategies—driven by policy uncertainty—diverts capital away from productivity, weakens public-private trust, and undermines long-run resilience.

-Inducing Habit Formation within Non-Spatial, Information-Dense Structures in a Public Health Emergency
+Inducing Habit Formation within Non-Spatial, Information-Dense Structures in a Public Health Emergency.

 Work in Progress